The Council for Medical Schemes

 - Informs the general public about their rights to ensure they receive the best health insurance they can afford

 A primary role of the Council is to assist any person who is unhappy with the actions of a medical aid.
-If this person belongs to a medical aid, their first course of action is to contact and lodge a complaint with that particular company.
+So if one belongs to a medical aid, their first course of action is to contact and lodge a complaint with that particular scheme.

-If there is no resolution or the complainant is unsatisfied with the result, then they can contact the Council for Medical Schemes Complaints Unit who will investigate their grievance without requesting any fees.
+Should there be no resolution or the complainant is unsatisfied with the result, then they can contact the Council for Medical Schemes.
+Then the Complaints Unit will investigate their grievance without requesting any fees.

 If this person is not satisfied with the decision made by the Registrar then they can lodge a plea with the Appeal Board.
 This step requires payment of a fee.